 I think that’s the main thing because lot of us end up.
 Because we don’t pre-plan our day and we ended up eating something that we don’t want to and we feel guilty about it.
 So, if you want to start from tomorrow, then I would think that if you plan out your day with what you’re going to eat.
 Even if you can’t make your meal, just write it down.
 Tomorrow for breakfast, even if you’re ordering from outside, tomorrow for breakfast, I’m gonna eat this.
 For lunch, I’m going to eat this.
 And for dinner, I’m gonna eat this because at the end it saves you a ton of time as well.
 Because when you go try to order food, you’re sitting there, thinking: “Oh, maybe I want this.
 Maybe I want that.”
 That’s the time you’re wasting right there as well.
 So, if you have it already pre-planned then you can go to whichever restaurant.
 Or whichever, I guess, maybe I dunno, whichever food joint that you normally go to and you know what you’re getting and you know what’s the healthiest and you order in.
 And you take it to go right away.
 That saves you time as well.
 Then if you really want to incorporate exercise, then I think even if you just have ten minutes, then just focus on doing interval training.
 That’s what I tell everybody, you don’t have to go on hours and hours, long exercises.
 Just do interval training for five to ten minutes and with that because your racing your heartbeat to the max, it helps you lose calorie even after and throughout the day.
 And it’s one of the best exercise to keep you in safe, if you are very short on time.
 So, I would recommend that you plan out your day for your food and do interval training.

-KIM: That’s so huge and I’m thinking about people who are in a hurry in the morning.
-And they pass starbucks on the way to work.
+KIM SUTTON: That’s so huge and I’m thinking about people who are in a hurry in the morning.
+And they pass Starbucks on the way to work.
 But they didn’t think about what they were going to eat the night before.
-So they don’t — They didn’t think that they were gonna have time this morning but just having to sit in line at starbucks.
+So they don’t — They didn’t think that they were gonna have time this morning but just having to sit in line at Starbucks.
 I mean, there’s 10 minutes of their day –

-SUSAN: Exactly, that’s for sure.
-And even when I used to work back and back, I used to make sure that I made my lunch on Sunday because I know for a fact we have time on Sunday.
+SUZ ADHIKARI: Exactly, that’s for sure.
+Even when I used to work back and back, I used to make sure that I made my lunch on Sunday because I know for a fact we have time on Sunday.
 Because it’s relaxing days.
 So, even if I didn’t have time or I felt lazy to cook big meals.
 I made sure that I made salad and put them in five different containers without putting dressing or anything.
-So that way I have my lunch ready for next day and just put the dressing on the side, if I want dressing.
-Or put chicken at, if I want some protein.
-And It takes literally about 30 minutes if you are creative, to make sure you plan out your whole week for lunch.
+That way I have my lunch ready for next day and just put the dressing on the side, if I want dressing.
+Or put chicken , if I want some protein and It takes literally about 30 minutes if you are creative, to make sure you plan out your whole week for lunch.

-KIM: Yeah, that’s so huge.
-And what are your thoughts about those frozen meals that you can get, like the Weight Watchers?
-And I have a feeling I know what you’re gonna say but, like, the Weight Watchers and the ones that are supposedly healthy in the frozen food section of the grocery.
+KIM SUTTON: Yeah, that’s so huge.
+What are your thoughts about those frozen meals that you can get, like the Weight Watchers?
+I have a feeling I know what you’re gonna say but, like, the Weight Watchers and the ones that are supposedly healthy in the frozen food section of the grocery.

-KIM: And you as well.
+KIM SUTTON: And you as well.
 And thank you listeners for being here for another episode of Positive Productivity.
 If you enjoyed what you heard and you feel like somebody else could benefit, please share this episode to your social media.
-We’d also love your ratings and reviews, so head on over to itunes or stitcher.
+We’d also love your ratings and reviews, so head on over to iTunes or Stitcher.
 And hey, if you feel like it, a five star would be awesome.
-Until next time, make it a positively productive day and week.
+Until next time, make it a Positively Productive day and week.